Home Depot: 1978–1999

 In 1989, The Home Depot became the largest home improvement store in the United States, surpassing Lowe's.
 In the 1990s, The Home Depot searched for ways to redefine its marketplace.
 The EXPO Design Center subsidiary was launched in 1991 to provide high-end products and design services.
 A 480-page book, Home Improvement 1-2-3, was published in 1995.

-It opened its first Utah store in Riverdale on September 25, 1994, inaugurating a 102,000-square-foot retail space along with a 28,000-square-foot garden center and employing approximately 110 staff.

 The Canadian hardware chain Aikenhead's Hardware was acquired by The Home Depot in 1994 for $150 million with a 75% share.
 All of the Aikenhead's Hardware stores were later converted to The Home Depot stores.
 By 1995, sales reached $10 billion while operating 350 stores.
 Former General Electric executive Robert Nardelli became CEO and president of The Home Depot in 2000.